22 Classic ’40s Recipes You’ll Love Making Today

 Image Editorial Credit: pilipphoto / Shutterstock

-A popular beverage in the 1940s, the tomato juice cocktail is both refreshing and healthy.
-It’s made by blending fresh tomatoes with a touch of lemon juice, Worcestershire sauce, and a hint of hot sauce.
-Serve it chilled with a celery stick garnish.
-This drink was often enjoyed as a starter or a mid-morning pick-me-up.
-Its bright, tangy flavor is a great way to wake up your taste buds.
+Blend 4 large tomatoes with the juice of 1 lemon, 1 teaspoon of Worcestershire sauce, and a dash of hot sauce.
+Serve chilled with a celery stick garnish.
+This refreshing and healthy drink was popular in the 1940s as a starter or mid-morning pick-me-up, offering a bright, tangy flavor to wake up your taste buds.

 Cornmeal Mush